Configure the right power plan on the Exchange Server. When you install Windows Server, the…

 Read more: Install second Exchange Server in domain »

 In this article, you learned why Outlook is not connecting to Exchange after migration.
-After understanding why it is happening, you can apply the fix.
+After understanding why it is happening, you can apply the fix to restart the MS Exchange Autodiscover Application Pool.
 Recommend is the automated way.

 Did you enjoy this article?
-You may also like Migrate Exchange mailboxes through text file.
+You may also like Restart Exchange services with PowerShell script.
 Don’t forget to follow us and share this article.